ServerEngine REST API

 Google Workspace

-Sync user lifecycle from on-prem AD to Google Workspace via the Admin SDK.
-A ServerEngine script monitors AD and automates Google user creation/suspension.
+Sync user lifecycle from on-prem AD to Google Workspace via the Admin SDK, fully automated.

 CI/CD Pipeline for .NET